-This system is charged with R410A refrigerant which operates at much higher pressures than R22. the expansion valve and liquid line drier provided with the unit are approved for use with R410A.
-Do not replace them with components designed for use with R22.
-This unit is NOT approved for use with coils which include metering orifices or capillary tubes.
+This system is charged with R410A refrigerant which operates at much higher pressures than R22.
+The liquid line drier provided with the unit is approved for use with R410A.
+Do not replace it with one designed for use with R22.
+This unit is NOT approved for use with coils which use capillary tubes as a refrigerant metering device.